Flu shots: Especially important if you have heart disease

 If you have heart disease, flu shots can reduce your risk of flu-related complications.
 Discover the benefits of getting a flu shot and when to get one.By Mayo Clinic Staff

 If you have heart disease, flu season can be a dangerous time.
-Death from influenza (flu) is more common among people with heart disease than among people with any other chronic condition.
+Complications from influenza (flu) are more likely in people with heart disease.
 Fortunately, getting a flu shot can reduce your risk of catching the flu or developing complications from the flu.

-Doctors have long recommended that older adults and other high-risk groups get flu shots, but they now emphasize the importance of flu shots for those with heart disease.
-The flu shot could prevent thousands of flu-related complications and deaths every year in people who have heart disease.
+While doctors have long recommended that older adults and other high-risk groups get flu shots, they're now emphasizing the importance of flu shots for those with heart disease too.

 Why are flu shots important for those with heart disease?

 If you have heart disease, you're at increased risk of complications from the flu — including pneumonia, respiratory failure, heart attack and death.
-Having the flu can also cause dehydration and worsen pre-existing conditions, such as heart failure, diabetes or asthma.
+Having the flu can also worsen pre-existing conditions, such as heart failure, diabetes or asthma.

 Is it safe to get a flu shot if I have heart disease?

-The flu vaccine that is given by nasal spray (FluMist) isn't recommended for people with heart disease because it's made with live virus that can trigger flu symptoms in people with heart disease.
+The flu vaccine that can be given as a nasal spray (FluMist) isn't recommended for people with heart disease.
+This type of flu vaccine is made with live virus that can trigger flu symptoms in some people.

 Talk to your doctor before getting a flu shot if:

 - You're allergic to eggs